 Society and technology are changing at a rapid speed.
-Twenty years ago most businesses and workplaces stored information in filing cabinets; today you have to be able to use a computer to access documents you need.
+Only 25 years ago most businesses and workplaces still stored information in filing cabinets.
+In today’s totally technologically-driven world, such a thing seems like a distant relic of a bygone era.
+Which it is.

-With the fast pace of change, regularly learning new skills is essential.
+With the breathtaking pace of change, regularly learning new skills is essential.

-Learning brings huge benefits, helping you to pick up useful new skills, network and meet new people, and continue to progress further in your career.
+Learning brings huge benefits, helping you pick up useful new skills, build a network and meet new people, and continue to progress further in your career.

-Studying new qualifications could even help you change direction to a new career, or start working for yourself and running your own business.
+Studying for new qualifications – and especially gaining a grasp of ever-changing technology tools which are paramount on so many job adverts these days - could help you change direction to a new career, or start working for yourself and running your own business.

 Could you afford to become a mature student?